Connected tree-width: Introduction

-\autoref{thm:CycleTheorem} is qualitatively best possible in that the two reasons are independent: a large cycle (as a graph) contains a large geodesic cycle but has small \tw, while a large grid has large \tw~ but all its geodesic cycles are small.
+\autoref{thm:CycleTheorem} is qualitatively best possible in that the two obstructions are independent: a large cycle (as a graph) contains a large geodesic cycle but has small \tw, while a large grid has large \tw\ but all its geodesic cycles are small.
+And both graphs have large \ctw.